MicrosoftDocs/defender-docs/defender-xdr/custom-roles.md

 For example, create a custom role for Microsoft Defender for Endpoint to manage access to specific Defender for Endpoint data, or create a custom role for Microsoft Defender for Office to manage access to specific email and collaboration data.

-In each service, custom role names aren't connected to global roles in Microsoft Entra ID, even if similarly named.
-For example, a custom role named *Security Admin* in Microsoft Defender for Endpoint isn't connected to the global *Security Admin* role in Microsoft Entra ID.

 **Applies to:**

 - Microsoft Defender for Cloud